niketanpansare/incubator-systemml/src/main/cpp/README.md

 After the shared library object is generated, it may need to be renamed to what the Java code expects.

+### On Windows
+- Install MKL or Download the OpenBlas Binary
+- Install Visual Studio Community Edition (tested on VS 2017)
+- Use the CMake GUI, select the source directory, the output directory
+- Press the `configure` button, set the `generator` and `use default native compilers` option
+- By default, `USE_INTEL_MKL` is selected, if you wanted to use OpenBLAS, unselect the `USE_INTEL_MKL`, select the `USE_OPEN_BLAS`.
+- You might run into errors a couple of times, select the appropriate library and include files/directories (For MKL or OpenBLAS) a couple of times, and all the errors should go away.
+- Then press generate.
+This will generate Visual Studio project files, which you can open in VS2017 to compile the libraries.

 ## Manually